emaphp/rollup-plugin-magento2/README.md

 ## How it works

-This plugin works by virtualizing modules that correspond to modules already included on Magento 2 (ex: `jquery`, `underscore**, etc.**.
+This plugin works by virtualizing modules that correspond to modules already included on Magento 2 (ex: `jquery`, `underscore`, etc.).
 You still need to specify which modules are virtual though.
 The final result is a script compatible with RequireJS that can be easily deployed in Magento 2.

 ## Examples

 ### Simple module

+This example shows how to declare `jquery` as a virtual module.
+When a module is declared as virtual, the plugin will append it to the dependency list.
+The resulting script will also include it as an argument of the definition function.

 **main.js**